adamjimenez/Xbox2Mouse/README.md

 * Zoom with LB|RB and right stick, click to reset zoom
 * Scroll up/ down with triggers
 * Fix don't accept triggers from other controllers

-Right click tray icon and click About for full controls